tilt-dev/tilt/README.md

 Tilt watches your files for edits, automatically builds your container images, and applies any changes to bring your environment up-to-date in real-time.
-Think `docker build && kubectl apply` or `docker-compose`.
+Think `docker build && kubectl apply` or `docker-compose up`.

 The screencast below demonstrates what a typical Tilt session looks like: starting multiple microservices, making changes to them, and seeing any new errors